Chart Color Schemes

 Brighton-Le-Sands is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Brighton-Le-Sands' population is estimated at around 8,089 as of Nov 2025.
-This reflects a decrease of 247 people (3.0%) since the 2021 Census, which reported a population of 8,336 people.
-The change is inferred from the resident population of 8,112 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 5,152 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Population growth was primarily driven by overseas migration contributing approximately 86.0% of overall population gains during recent periods.
+Based on ABS population updates, as of November 2025, the Brighton-Le-Sands statistical area (Lv2) has an estimated population of around 8,131.
+This reflects a decrease since the 2021 Census, which reported a population of 8,336 people.
+The current resident population estimate is 8,118, as per AreaSearch's analysis following examination of ABS' latest ERP data release in June 2024 and address validation since the Census date.
+This population level equates to a density ratio of 5,179 persons per square kilometer, placing Brighton-Le-Sands (SA2) in the top 10% of national locations assessed by AreaSearch.
+Overseas migration primarily drove population growth, contributing approximately 86.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth is anticipated, with the area expected to increase by 190 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 2.7% over the 17 years.
+For future projections, AreaSearch is utilising ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered SA2 areas, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+Anticipating future population dynamics, the Brighton-Le-Sands (SA2) is expected to increase by 191 persons to reach approximately 8,322 by 2041, reflecting an overall increase of around 2.2% over these 17 years.

 Frequently Asked Questions - Population